caiwan/spring-cxf-example/readme.md

 # CXF Spring example

-An io.github.caiwan.example.example skeleton application utilizing *CXF* and *Spring Boot* utilizing both contralctless and contract first approaches of webservice building.
+A boilerplate/skeleton application utilizing *CXF* and *Spring Boot* utilizing both contralctless and contract first approaches of webservice building.
 A webservice cli-like io.github.caiwan.example.client is also provided.